gifton/rethought/README.md

 ## usage
 * /Resources - All fonts, and images
+* /Replicator - When a user opens the app for the first time, load a few thoughts into core data
 * /Core - Thought, Entry, Persistant service, and several mutations of data types.
   * /DataModel - All core data objects + helper functions
 * /Objects - ThoughtCard, EmojiDisplay, EntryBar, ReText and ReTextField, NewEntryButton, EntryCountView